movitto/omega/examples/CLIENT_HOWTO.md

   process exists (if killed they can be resumed from where they last left off by simply running them again)

-The examples/runner.sh provides a high level wrapper script encapsulating this workflow for a simple universe / one user/bot example.

 The examples/bot_test.rb script can be used in conjunction with the bin/util/omega-monitor utility to view bot operations at a high level interface using ncurses.